Cheltenham-Open-Data/covid/README.md

 - The sum of the daily cases in Cheltenham is 412.
 - The sum of the daily deaths in Cheltenham is 0.
 - The last recorded cumulative cases total in Cheltenham is 662.
-- The last recorded cumulative death total in Cheltenham is None however, the on 2020-10-11, 98 were recorded as a cumulative total
+- The last recorded cumulative death total in Cheltenham is None however, on the 2020-10-11, 98 were recorded as a cumulative total

-## Last 10 days
+## Last 30 days

 - 6 new cases & 0 deaths today
 - 15 new cases & 0 deaths yesterday